0xnu/kikiola/README.md

 ### Features

-+ Fast and efficient vector storage and retrieval
++ Tensor Compression
 + Support for high-dimensional vectors
++ Handles concurrency and multiple writes
++ Text embedding support for text-based queries
++ Simple and intuitive API for easy integration
 + Indexing techniques for fast similarity search
-+ Simple and intuitive API for easy integration
++ Fast and efficient vector storage and retrieval
 + Scalable architecture for handling large datasets
-+ Text embedding support for text-based queries
-+ Tensor Compression
 + Distributed Storage: multiple nodes or shards for scalability
 + Objects (e.g., document, image, audio, video, or any other file type)